 Renzo Piano Building Workshop

-Artstor and the Renzo Piano Building Workshop are sharing more than 420 images of works of architecture designed by Renzo Piano and the Renzo Piano Workshop in the Digital Library.
+The Renzo Piano Building Workshop (RPBW) has contributed more than 420 images of projects designed by the architect and the Workshop to the Artstor Digital Library.

 The selection in Artstor provides documentation of Piano's early works (1965-1969) and many of his major projects, as well as related plans and preparatory drawings.
 Notable international projects include: The Menil Collection in Houston; the San Nicola Football Stadium in Bari; the Kansai International Airport Passenger Terminal Building in Osaka; the Beyeler Foundation Museum in Basel; the Padre Pio Pilgrimage Church in Foggia; the plan for the redevelopment of Potsdamer Platz in Berlin; the refurbishment of the Centre Georges Pompidou in Paris; the Zentrum Paul Klee in Bern; the New York Times building in New York City; the Broad Contemporary Art Museum; the Gatehouse and Monastery in Ronchamp; The Shard (London Bridge Tower) in London; the Auditorium del Parco in L' Aquila, Italy; and the Pathé Foundation in Paris, among many others.